Note to the Reader

 6.121 The Word Information Written Down will be Influenced by the Goal of the Class

-Ranking of frequency of word Information and Helpfulness of word information depended on the goal of the class.
 In the nursing school there were many speaking exercises and writing exercises where students had to use the words they learned communicatively in a situation in the hospital.
 The contexts in which they used the words did not differ so much from the textbook.
 Thus it is logical that the top 3 useful and helpful pieces of information would be Japanese Word, Phonetic Symbol and Sample Sentence.
 In the freshman English class, there was a lot of in-class and out-of-class reading.
 In each chapter the textbook presented base words and their derivations (ex.
 Coincidence: coincidental, coincidentally).
-We spent a lot of time learning the derivations of the different words, writing them in essays and reading the essays to one another.
-Words and their derivations were also on tests.

 6.122 The University Freshman Recorded More Word Information